hassantayyab/readfocus/PLAN.md

 ---

-> **Philosophy**: ReadFocus transforms information overload into knowledge advantage.
+> **Philosophy**: Kuiqlee transforms information overload into knowledge advantage.
 Every feature should serve the core mission of helping users understand and retain more information in less time.